DeveloperPaul123/eventbus/README.md

 ## Design Goals

 `eventbus` implements the "Mediator" pattern.
-This pattern is useful when you want components to communicate to each other without necessary "knowning" about each other.
+This pattern is useful when you want components to communicate to each other without necessarily "knowing" about each other.
 This can be useful in *some* situations but should be used with caution (there are alternative design patterns to consider).

 * **Do not require event object inheritance** I wanted to implement an event bus system that doesn't require users to inherit from some base `Event` class in order to use the event class.
 * **Many Callback Types** It's important that the library supports many different types of callbacks including: